Greg Norman: PGA Tour

 During the following year, 1994, Norman easily beat records for the lowest 18-, 54-, and 72-hole scores at The Players Championship.
 After opening with a course record-tying 63, he followed with three 67s to give him a final total of 264 strokes, or 24 under par—six strokes better than any previous winner.
 Norman finished third at the 1995 Masters and was the runner-up at the 1995 U.S. Open.
 In June, Norman won his second Memorial Tournament, a victory that marked the beginning of one of his best years on the PGA Tour.
 After his win at the Canon Greater Hartford Open, aided by a chip-in in for eagle on No. 14 in the final round, Norman overtook Nick Price as the number one golfer in the world.
 Later, he won the NEC World Series of Golf, holing a 70-foot birdie chip shot to defeat Billy Mayfair and Nick Price in a playoff on the first hole.
 He ultimately held the No. 1 ranking for 331 weeks in his career.
 He also topped the money list for the third time and was named PGA Player of the Year.

-Norman tees off in windy conditions at the 2008 Open Championship at Royal Birkdale.

 The following year, Norman opened the 1996 Masters Tournament with a course record-tying 63 which put him at the top of the leaderboard.
 He held the lead through three days of play.
 Norman took a six-stroke lead into the final round and lost the tournament to Nick Faldo by five strokes, shooting a Sunday 78 to Faldo's 67.
 In January 1997, Norman won his largest winner's check to date, one million dollars, when he won the Andersen Consulting World Championship of Golf.
 Norman then won two tournaments in 1997, but they were his final victories on the PGA Tour.
 In 1998, Norman missed part of the season after suffering hip and shoulder injuries.
-He contended in the 1999 Masters tournament, tying for the lead with five holes remaining before finishing third, three strokes behind, and again in the 1999 Open Championship, eventually finishing 6th, three strokes behind.